Presenting Research

 • Participants can only show one static slide (so no animations, music and electronic media);

 Preparing a 3MT requires scripting a research narrative as a story with emotional as well as intellectual impact.
 It is important to find ways to establish interpersonal rapport with non-specialist audiences, as a lot of research is funded by grants and writing grant proposals requires you to explain your research to non-specialist audiences as well as experts in your field.
+One way to do this is to try using analogies to relate your research project to common human experiences that unite us all, such as music or sports.
 Before you prepare your own 3MT, check out some winning 3MT presentations for reference (there are many on Youtube and other video hosting sites).

 Judging Rubrics